-OrbEPH KEYWORDS
+Element Set KEYWORDS

 Orbit element states and/or time histories may be specified in the following element sets.

 Orbit elements shall be interpreted as osculating elements unless pre-coordinated between the message originator and recipient to contain mean elements (e.g. singly- or doubly-averaged elements based upon Kozai, Brouwer or other theories).